ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 1]

-README                       xml2rfc v1.22                 February 2004
+README                       xml2rfc v1.23                    April 2004

 1. Introduction

    This is a package to convert memos written in XML to the RFC format.